Bandi86/social-tippster/docs/project-management/TESTING.md

 # TESTING

+> **2025-06-04:**
+>
+> - Backend image upload (storage/validation) and image analysis (OCR, tip extraction) are now handled by separate modules.
+> - All advanced image processing logic is in `backend/src/modules/image-analysis/image-processing.service.ts`.
+> - The old `uploads/image-processing.service.ts` is deprecated and only provides basic file validation.
+> - Tip-related functionality has been refactored into a dedicated tipps module.
+> - A simple test for the tipps module endpoints is available at `tests/backend/test-tipps-module.js`.
+> - Update or add tests accordingly.

 ## Test File Organization (as of 2025-06-01)

 - All test files are located in the root `tests/` folder, with subfolders for backend, frontend, and examples.